cabal-club/cable/wire.md

 `post_type` MUST be set to `2`.

 Several key/value pairs MAY be set at once.
-A post MUST indicate it is done specifying pairs by setting the final `keyN_len` to 0.

 A `post/info` post is a complete description of a user's self-published information.
 The latest `post/info` post by a user fully replaces any